tytydraco/yessleep/out/Do_Not_Stop_Reading.md

 Who wrote that?
 Who are you?

 *Someone who has used you.
 But now, you have done your job and are now useless to me.
-It’s time for your universe to fade away.*
+It’s time for you to fade into the void.*

 Used me?
 What do you mean by that?
 Fuck, the walls are gone.
 Fuck, I’m starting to fade now too.
+The laptop is still here though, but fuck, I can see through my hands.

 Wait.